 In 2014, he asked to teach Agricultural Policy (ECON 432) for the chance to develop smart consumers in a course related so closely to his graduate work and research in agricultural economics.
 Gallegos said he includes TED Talks, NPR podcasts and PBS documentaries in the course, in addition to other assignments such as detective work to analyze food labels.

-In addition to receiving a $1,000 award and plaque, Gallegos now becomes a finalist for the Nebraska State College System Teaching Excellence Award to be announced later this year.
+In addition to receiving a $1,000 award from the Chadron State Foundation and plaque, Gallegos now becomes a finalist for the Nebraska State College System Teaching Excellence Award to be announced later this year.
 It is presented annually to one full-time faculty member who demonstrates excellence in teaching, service and leadership across the system, including Chadron, Peru and Wayne State Colleges.